cossacklabs/themis/tools/rust/README.md

 This tool can be used to generate key files usable by other tools.

-Themis supports RSA keys for some use-cases, but most of the features expect ECDSA keys.
+Most Themis features expect ECDSA keys (in some cases, RSA keys are supported, too, but there is no built-in "switch" to alternate between ECDSA keys and RSA keys).

 ## scell_*_string_echo